rlpy/rlpy/doc/make_policy.rst

        __license__ = "BSD 3-Clause"
        __author__ = "Ray N. Forcement"

-        from Policy import *
+       from .Policy import Policy
        import numpy as np

 #.
 Declare the class, create needed members variables, and write a
    docstring description.
 See the role of member variables in comments::